desmos-labs/primer/phase-3/challenges/answer-poll.md

 ## Answering your first poll
 To answer a poll, the procedure is really easy.

-The first thing that you need to do is to find a post that you want to react to.
+The first thing that you need to do is to find a post that you want to answer to.
 To do so you can use our [explorer](https://morpheus.desmos.network) and browse though all the posts that contain a poll.
 Once you have find the one that you prefer, write down its ID number.

 To be 100% sure that post has a poll inside, you can query its details by executing the following command: